chapel-lang/chapel/doc/rst/language/spec/variables.rst

-Any variables declared in a particular scope that are initialized with split init in multiple branches of a conditional or ``select`` must be initialized in the same order in all branches.
+Any variables declared in a particular scope that are initialized with split init in multiple branches of a conditional or ``select`` must be initialized in the same order in all branches that do not unconditionally return.

    *Example (simple-split-init.chpl)*